 My father’s side of the family is from Nebraska: his parents and most of his relatives were born, raised, and schooled in various pockets of the state.
 My ninety-five-year-old grandfather, who lives outside of D.C. now, has told many stories over the years about growing up in Nebraska.
 He met my grandmother in New York City soon after World War II; years after they were married, they realized they had been in a Tom Thumb wedding together in Lincoln when she was six and he was nine.
 They had also overlapped by a year at college in Lincoln.
 My parents, too, spent time in Lincoln, moving there to go to law school together soon after they got married.
 A few relatives still live out there and tend to land that used to belong to my grandfather, but my family’s discussions about Nebraska these days revolve around the large family plot in Lincoln’s Wyuka Cemetery, where my great-grandparents and grandmother are buried.
 I have never been to Nebraska, or seen these graves, or truly understood what it’s like to feel so connected to a town, a state, or any one way of life.

 It’s fitting that before my brother’s big move, our family has a birthday party for Granddaddy and Dad.
-Born one day apart, this year they turned ninety-five and fifty-nine, respectively.
+Their birthdays are one day apart, and this year they turned ninety-five and fifty-nine, respectively.

 I have wanted to visit Nebraska for years.
 I always hoped Granddaddy would be the one to show me where his family comes from—I imagined slowly driving through the streets of Lincoln, the thick sweet air setting the mood for the stories he’d be telling.
 But it’s nice that my first visit to Nebraska will be with my older brother, Ben, as he begins a new life chapter in a different part of the country.